maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 dorian
 ------

-Dorian, a epub reader from Maemo Fremantle has also been ported, and works quiter well, including portrait mode.
+Dorian, an epub reader from Maemo Fremantle has also been ported, and works quite well, including portrait mode.
 Scrolling is quite smooth, especially in fullscreen mode.

 .. image:: /images/dorian-1.png